-Answer: No. All H.R.6141 does is to designate a geographic area within which the Siletz Tribe's fee-to-trust requests will be processed under the BIA's on-reservation rather than off- reservation fee-to-trust criteria.
+Answer: No. All H.R.931 does is to designate a geographic area within which the Siletz Tribe's fee-to-trust requests will be processed under the BIA's on-reservation rather than off- reservation fee-to-trust criteria.
 The jurisdictional status of individual fee-to-trust parcels changes once those parcels go into trust status, but that happens whether or not this bill passes, and whether or not the on-reservation or off-reservation criteria are used.
+The existing jurisdictional status of the original Siletz Coast Reservation is not affected by this legislation.
 This issue was addressed by the federal courts in Yankton Sioux Tribe v.
 Podhradsky, 606 F.3d 994, 1013 (8th Cir.
-2010)("While it is true that the original 1858 [reservation] boundaries are no longer markers dividing jurisdiction between the Tribe and the state, that does not mean they have lost their historical relevance for the Secretary's discretionary acts [of taking land into trust pursuant to 25 U.S.C. §465]."
+2010)("While it is true that the original 1858 [reservation] boundaries are no longer markers dividing jurisdiction between the Tribe and the state, that does not mean they have lost their historical relevance for the Secretary's discretionary acts [of taking land into trust pursuant to 25 U.S.C. §465])."
 Under H.R.6141, the original 1855 Siletz Reservation will become an historical reference point for the BIA in deciding whether to process a Siletz fee-to-trust application as on-reservation or off-reservation under the fee-to-trust regulations at 25 C.F.R.
 Part 151.
 The bill does nothing more.